tommadness/KH2Randomizer/docs/overview/index.md

 * Sora starts the game with a Drive Gauge of 5 rather than 3 so that all Drive Forms can be used as soon as they are obtained
+* Finding a Munny Pouch gives you 5,000 munny
 * The Promise Charm item, if enabled, opens a path to the final boss fights if the Promise Charm as well as all 3 Proofs are obtained.
 This path also contains several Bulky Vendor enemies that can be used to level grind quickly.